AtMostafa/good-coding-practices/workshop/pep8.org.md

         Optional plotz says to frobnicate the bizbaz first.
         """

 *   For one liner docstrings, please keep the closing `"""` on the same line.

 Naming Conventions
 ==================

 The naming conventions of Python’s library are a bit of a mess, so we’ll never get this completely consistent – nevertheless, here are the currently recommended naming standards.
-New modules and packages (including third party frameworks) should be written to these standards, but where an existing library has a different style, internal consistency is preferred.

 Overriding Principle
 --------------------